-For Box, Google Drive, SharePoint Online, or OneDrive for Business, set the following options.
+For Google Drive, SharePoint Online, or OneDrive for Business, set the following options.

 Field Description Authentication Protocol Choose OAuth 2.0 Authentication Provider Choose the provider created for this data source by your administrator Scope Leave blank Start Authentication Flow on Save Select to immediately verify your login credentials with the external data source.
 When you click Save , the external system prompts you to log in.
 After successful login, the external system grants you an OAuth token for accessing its data from this org.
-Redo the OAuth flow when you need a new token-for example, when the token expires-or if you edit the Scope or Authentication Provider fields.